Infinite loop: Unintentional looping

 Most often, the term is used for those situations when this is not the intended result; that is, when this is a bug.
-Such errors are most common among novice programmers, but can be made by experienced programmers as well, because their causes can be quite subtle.
+Such errors are most common by novice programmers, but can be made by experienced programmers also, because their causes can be quite subtle.

-One common cause, for example, is that the programmer intends to iterate over sequence of nodes in a data structure such as a linked list or tree, executing the loop code once for each node.
+One common cause, for example, is that a programmer intends to iterate over sequence of nodes in a data structure such as a linked list or tree, executing the loop code once for each node.
 Improperly formed links can create a reference loop in the data structure, where one node links to another that occurs earlier in the sequence.
 This makes part of the data structure into a ring, causing naive code to loop forever.

 While most infinite loops can be found by close inspection of the code, there is no general method to determine whether a given program will ever halt or will run forever; this is the undecidability of the halting problem.